-The process of settling a personal injury claim can last anywhere from several months to two or three years pending upon many factors.
-Understanding those factors will show you why the process can sometimes take longer than you think it should.
+The process of settling a personal injury claim can last anywhere from several months to two or three years, depending upon many factors.
+Because of these components, it is impossible to predict how long your personal injury case will take, but understanding those factors will show you why the process can sometimes take longer than you think it should.

 Table of Contents

 What Are the Steps Involved in Filing a Personal Injury Claim?